 If your domain name is not pointing to our servers and still on your old hosting provider's space, you might want to upload your data and preview if everything looks and works fine before modifying your DNS to our servers.
 You can do this without a problem but it will require you to modify your computer's hosts file and force our server IP when you look up your domain.

-This procedure only allows the computer(s) setup to preview the site.
-We have an alternative solution to the hosts file modification but requires the previewed domain to be an add-on domain to your account.
+This procedure only allows the computer(s) set up to preview the site.
+We have an alternative solution to the hosts file modification, but require the previewed domain to be an add-on domain to your account.

 Get your server IP

 Before you start, you should identify your hosting server's IP address.
-The server name has the format s###.panelboxmanager.com on which you can do a ping, traceroute, nslookup or dig command to know what is its associated IP.
-You can also look in the Panelbox interface; the IP would be listed at the bottom of the main window.
-Per example, the IP for s049.panelboxmanager.com is 18.104.22.168
+You can obtain the IP address in the cPanel interface; the IP would be listed at the right-hand side of the main window, under Shared IP Address.

 To preview the content of a website without modifying the DNS configuration of a domain is to (temporarily) force your computer to make the domain point on a specific IP address.
 Follow these steps.

 Open up your hosts file with a text editor (such as notepad).
-Click on Start -> Run and execute the following shortcut:
+To do so, press WindowsKey+R, paste the following shortcut, and finally press Ctrl+Shift+Enter (to run as administrator):

-You may also go review the file manually, it is located in here : C:\windows\system32\drivers\etc\hosts .
-You will surely have to right-click and "open with..."; Notepad would be recommended.
+You may also go review the file manually, it is located here: C:\windows\system32\drivers\etc\hosts.
+The file editor needs to be executed as administrator.

 Underneath the last entry of the file, type in a line like this (replace yourdomain.com by your domain name and the IP address of the server on which you are hosted) :